-Simulations based on a pediatric population pharmacokinetic model indicate that approximately Simulations Dassed on a pediatric population pratriacovariety index index and approximately 60% of pediatric patients will achieve a target busilinal nijection exposure (AUC) between 90t 1350 μM·min with the first dose of busulfan injection using this dosing nomogram.
-Therapeutic drug ring and dose adjustment following the first dose of busulfan injection is recom
+Simulations based on a pediatric population pharmacokinetic model indicate that approximatel 60% of pediatric patients will achieve a target busulfan injection exposure (AUC) between 900 to 1350 μM-min with the first dose of busulfan injection using this dosing nomogram.
+Therapeutic drug monitoring and dose adjustment following the first dose of busulfan injection is recommended.

-Dose Adjustment Based on Therapeutic Drug Monitoring Instructions for measuring the AUC of busulfan at dose 1 (see Blood Sample Collection for AUC Determination) and the formula for adjustment of subsequent doses to achieve the desired target AUC
+Dose Adjustment Based on Therapeutic Drug Monitoring Instructions for measuring the AUC of busulfan at dose 1 (see Blood Sample Collection for AUC Determination) and the formula for adjustment of subsequent doses to achieve the desired target AUC (1125 μM·min), are provided below.

-Adjusted dose (mg) = Actual Dose (mg) x Target AUC (μM•min)/Actual AUC (μΜ•min)
+Adjusted dose (mg) = Actual Dose (mg) x Target AUC (μM•min)/Actual AUC (μM•min)

-For example, if a patient received a dose of 11 mg busulfan and if the corresponding AUC measured was 800 $\mu$ M•min, for a target AUC of 1125 $\mu$ M•min, the target mg dose would be:
+For example, if a patient received a dose of 11 mg busulfan and if the corresponding AUC measured was 800 μM•min, for a target AUC of 1125 μM•min, the target mg dose would be:

-Mg dose = 11 mg x 1125 μM•min /800 μM•min = 15.5 mg
+Mg dose = 11 mg x 1125

+$$\mu$$

+M•min /800 μ M•min = 15.5 mg